-- Click on the Blackboard login link and enter your username and password - Your username is the first and last initial with Student ID (example: md1234567) - For first-time online-based course students, your password the first time logging in is student. - For returning online-based course students, your password is the last password you used in your previous RCCD online-based course.
+- Click on the Login to Canvas link and enter your RCCD email address in the email field. - Your username is your RCCD student email address (example: jdoe@student.rccd.edu) - For first-time online-based course students, your password the first time logging in is newstudent. - For returning online-based course students, your password is the last password you used in your previous RCCD online-based course.